We're inspiring and connecting the next generation of

-Since its launch in 2007, the Government Summit has provided more than 200 American Muslim college and grad students with an unprecedented level of access to decisionmakers and thought leaders in our nation’s capitol.
+The Policy & Media Summits provides more than 220 American Muslim college and grad students with an unprecedented level of access to decision-makers and thought leaders in our nation’s capitol.
 Many have gone on to internships and jobs in federal agencies, Congress, think tanks, and media outlets.
 They are directly contributing to changing the narrative about their faith and their identity in the policymaking arena.

 CRAFT YOUR OWN STORIES THROUGH FILM & ENTERTAINMENT